sharmanishant731/Weatherly/README.md

 - Toggle temperature and wind speed units using the buttons on the weather card.
 - Switch between light and dark mode using the toggle button.
 - Click the info icon to learn more about the app.

+## Live Project Link

+You can view the live project at: [sharmanishant731.github.io/Weatherly](https://sharmanishant731.github.io/Weatherly)

+> Note: If you are using your mobile phone to view the project, please change the setting to desktop mode for the best viewing experience.

 ## Contact